chancez/goplayutils/README.md

-gist-playground
+Goplayutils
 ===============

-gist-playground is a command line tool that allows you to turn a gist into a [go playground][playground] sandboxed code snippet.
+goplayutils is a command line tool that allows you to turn gists and other go code into a [go playground][playground] sandboxed code snippet.

 Getting it
 ----------